viktor-ferenczi/multigrid-projector/Plan.md

 ### Data structures

-- Mapping from preview blocks with slots to the preview blocks of functional blocks in each used slot based on CustomData.
+- Mapping from preview blocks with slots to the preview blocks of functional blocks in each used slot.
 - Fill this mapping only once when the BP is loaded, it will not change.
 - Create an inverse map to speed up the search from the functional block to the block with the slots.

-### Server or client

-- The configuration is client side only, since blueprints are saved there
-- Welding does not change, the slot setting happens after welding
-- Setting of the slots can happen on client side, so no server side change is required

 ### Remove existing hack